Connect with us

 Try to import a few into your workplace and enjoy finding the hidden pleasures that are certain to be there.

-We’ve all done it, get so narrow in our focus that we’re not even aware anymore of what’s going on outside our little bubble.
+We’ve all done it, get so narrow in our focus that we’re no longer aware of what’s happening outside our little bubble.

-There is no better way to alienation and dissatisfaction than thinking of yourself as nothing more than a meaningless cog in a pointless machine.
+There is no better way to alienation and dissatisfaction than thinking of yourself as a meaningless cog in a pointless machine.

-So instead, take the time to figure out how what you do matters to the company you work for and take a more overarching view of what’s going on.
+So instead, take the time to figure out how what you do matters to the company you work for and take a more overarching view of what’s happening.

 Take ownership of what you’re doing and how what you’re contributing becomes part of that whole.

-Pay attention to the processes that go around you, where a group can create things that nobody would be able to do on their own.
+Pay attention to the processes around you, where a group can create things nobody can do independently.

-Try to understand it, explore it, and then share your enthusiasm with others.
+Try to understand, explore, and then share your enthusiasm with others.

-After all, you never know what good might come of you, demonstrating positivity and a deep understanding of what is going on around you.
+After all, you never know what good might come of you, demonstrating positivity and a deep understanding of what is happening around you.

 Don’t get boxed in